Koji Gyotoku

-Koji Gyotoku (行徳 浩二, Gyōtoku Kōji) is a Japanese football manager and former football player.
-He is the currently head coach of Cambodia, Cambodia U23 and Cambodia Women.
+Koji Gyotoku (行徳 浩二, Gyōtoku Kōji) is a Japanese coach and former footballer.
+He is the currently coaching Cambodia, Cambodia U23 and Cambodia Women.

 Playing career

 Gyotoku was born January 28, 1965, in Shizuoka Prefecture, Japan.
 He went to school at Shizuoka Municipal Shimizu Daigo Junior High School and Tokai University Daiichi High School.
 After high school, he went to Tokai University.
 Gyotoku began his football career with Werder Bremen II, a team in West Germany.
 Later, he went on to play for Toyota Motors.
 He played in 13 games for the team, appearing in 12 in 1990-91 and once in 1991-92, but never scored a goal for the team.
 The team did not make the JSL Cup.